pal03377/master-thesis/thesis.typ

 ThemisML employs ANTLR4#footnote[https://www.antlr.org, last visited August 17th, 2023] for method extraction from code and utilizes CodeBERTScore~@zhou2023codebertscore#footnote[Source code available at https://github.com/neulab/code-bert-score, last visited August 17th, 2023.
 At the time of initial development, the source code was already available, but the complementary paper was not released yet.], a wrapper for the CodeBERT machine learning model~@codeBERT, to compare code submissions and assess their similarity.
 Thus, ThemisML is a tool that helps tutors who use the Themis app give clearer and more focused feedback on student programming assignments.

-// == FastAPI // TODO: Do I want this here?

 == Microservice Architecture
-// TODO: Also talk about Docker?
 Microservices are small, autonomous services that communicate through well-defined APIs, allowing them to be independently deployed and evolved without tight coupling to other services~@newman2015building.

 Newman highlights several notable advantages of adopting a microservice architecture in the book "Building Microservices"~@newman2015building, including: